-Acceptable Packaging and Safe Consumption Code Dating Non-Acceptable Items (Donation or Product Prepared Foods (Manufactured) (RTE, service deli, entrees, salads, side vegetables, chilled foods, home-meal replacements) names of ingredients and dire Cannot contain ingredients de d from other foods to avoid e labels (in English) with common ctions for use and storage eemed to be untested and/or unsafe and dietary supplements will Opened, damaged or compromised packaging, resulting in leakage Past code date Containing ingredients that are untested or unsafe Vitamins/ Nutritional Aids names of ingredients and dire d from other foods to avoid e labels (in English) with common ctions for use and storage semed to be untested and/or unsafe and dietary supplements will Opened, damaged or compromised packaging, resulting in leakage Past code date Containing ingredients that are untested or unsafe Alcohol/Tobacco We do not accept any products containing alcohol or tobacco meant for human consumption.
-Products that contain alcohol but are not meant for human consumption (cough syrup, mouth wash or hand sanitizer) may be considered on a case-by-case basis.
-Personal Hygiene (Deodorants, hair sprays, toothpaste, body soaps etc.) Original packaging Securely closed and separated from other foods to avoid contamination Labeled and dated Products that contain alcohol b ised packaging, resulting in leakage ut are not meant for human consumption d sanitizer) may be considered on a case- Contraceptives/ Prophylactics Original packaging Securely closed and separated from other foods to avoid contamination Labeled and dated Opened, damaged or comprom ised packaging Household Chemicals (Soaps, detergents, cleaning agents, bug sprays) Original packaging Securely closed and separated from other foods to avoid contamination Labeled and dated Opened, damaged or compromised packaging, resulting in leakage Dangerous chemicals that require special HASMAT handling and/or MSDS training and certification (fertilizers, pesticides, paint, lighter fluid, etc.).
-Pet Food Fully intact labeled containing content, ingredients, net weight, distributor and expiration Cannot be repacked at UFB facility May be accepted up to 1 year past sell-by or best-by date depending on the condition Opened, damaged or compromised packaging, resulting in the loss of sanitary barrier protection Odor or discoloration Stale, mold or insect/rodent infestation
+Acceptable Packaging and Safe Consumption Non-Acceptable Items Product Storage Conditions Code Dating (Donation or Consumption) Opened, damaged or Dietary or Herbal Supplements and Energy Drinks Securely closed and separated from Must have intact and readable label ingredients and directions for use an Cannot contain ingredients deemed Must be at least three months before the code date Securely closed and separated from other foods to avoid contamination Must have intact and readable labels (in English) with common names of ingredients and directions for use and storage Cannot contain ingredients deemed to be untested and/or unsafe "Adult Only" energy drinks and dietary supplements will generally not be accepted as donations.
+Vitamins/ Nutritional Aids Securely closed and separated from Must have intact and readable label ingredients and directions for use an Cannot contain ingredients deemed Must be at least three months before the code dateOpSecurely closed and separated from other foods to avoid contaminationcoMust have intact and readable labels (in English) with common names ofreadingredients and directions for use and storagePaCannot contain ingredients deemed to be untested and/or unsafeCo"Adult Only" vitamins/nutritional supplements will generally not beare Alcohol/Tobacco We do not accept any products containing alcohol or tobacco meant for hun contain alcohol, but are not meant for human consumption (cough syrup, m considered on a case by case basis.
+Personal Hygiene (Deodorants, hair sprays, toothpaste, body soaps etc.) Original packaging Securely closed and separated from other foods to avoid contamination Labeled and dated Securely closed and separated from other foods to avoid contamination Products containing any form alcol consumption may be considered of syrup, mouth wash, hand sanitizer) Contraceptives/ Prophylactics Original packaging Securely closed and separated from other foods to avoid contamination Labeled and dated Opened, damaged or compromised packaging.
+Household Chemicals (Soaps, detergents, cleaning agents, bug sprays Original packaging Securely closed and separated from other foods to avoid contamination Labeled and dated Opened, damaged or compromised packaging, resulting in leaka Dangerous chemicals that require special HASMAT handling and MSDS training and certification. (fertilizers, pesticides, paint, light fluid, etc.) Pet Food Fully intact labeled containing content, ingredients, net weight, distributor and expiration Cannot be repacked at UFB facility May be accepted up to 1 year past sell-by or best-by date depending on the condition.
+Opened, damaged or compromised packaging, resulting in the loss of sanitary barrier protection.
+Odor or discoloration Stale, mold or insect/rodent infestation

-Over the Counter (OTC) Drugs
+Donation and Consumption Guidelines Over the Counter (OTC) Drugs